 R.E.D. – Rythmes extrêmement dangereux (2015) Era

-After building a solid fan base in previous years, the return of M. Pokora in 2015 was much buzzed.
-He did so by dropping several singles including a duet with popular rapper Soprano which sounded as a come back to his urban works years before.
-Those eras hadn’t been the most successful for the artist so far.
+After building a solid fan base in the previous years, the return of M. Pokora in 2015 was highly anticipated.
+He did so by dropping several singles including a duet with popular rapper Soprano which sounded like a return to his urban works in years gone by.
+However, those eras hadn’t been the most successful for M Pokora.

-Promotion and fans were there now yet thus the album R.E.D. – Rythmes extrêmement dangereux shot to #1 selling a huge 63,000 units on its first week, as much as A La Poursuite du Bonheur (40,000) and Live A Bercy (23,000) debuts combined.
-Even with sales divided by 3 on week 2, that was enough to continue topping charts.
+Fans were still eager for new music and promotion was big, for the new album R.E.D. – Rythmes extrêmement dangereux which shot to #1 selling a huge 63,000 units in its first week, as much as A La Poursuite du Bonheur (40,000) and Live A Bercy (23,000) debut figures combined.
+Even with sales divided by 3 on week 2, that was enough to continue topping the charts.

-Airplay of Mieux Que Nous maintained the album four months inside the Top 30 and seven months Top 50 but it happened at summertime with low weekly sales.
-Unlike its predecessors, this record wasn’t able to accelerate its pace when the holiday season kicked in, completing the year with 188,000 sales, nearly half of which came during its first two weeks in February.
+Airplay of Mieux Que Nous kept the album inside the Top 30 for four months, and seven months in the Top 50.
+However, this occurred during summertime with low weekly sales.
+Unlike its predecessors, this record wasn’t able to accelerate its pace when the holiday season kicked in, completing the year with 188,000 sales, nearly half of which came during its first two weeks of release in February.

-Barely reaching 200,000 units thanks to 2016 sales as the album was out of the Top 100 from the beginning of the year, the main focus of his discography was set on his new live album R.E.D.
+Due to barely reaching 200,000 units with sales in 2016, the album was out of the Top 100 from the beginning of the year.
+The main focus of his discography was set on his new live album R.E.D.
 Tour.
-It debuted and peaked at #2 behind Renaud monster eponymous album with 15,400 before quickly going down.
+It debuted and peaked at #2 behind Renaud’s monster eponymous album with 15,400 units sold before quickly spiralling down the chart.

 Top 3 Most Streamed Tracks on Spotify